 Charles-Lucien Léandre

 BiographyFrench caricaturist and painter, Leandre was born at Champsecret (Orne).
 He studied painting under Émile Bin and Alexandre Cabanel.
-From 1887 he exhibited at the Salon - portraits and genre pictures.
+From 1887 he exhibited portrait and genre pictures at the Salon.
 He is best known, however, for his comic drawings and caricatures.
-The series of the "Gotha des souverains," published in Le Rire, and L'Assiette au Beurre placed him in the front rank of modern caricaturists.
-He published a series of albums: Nocturnes, Le Musee des souverains, and Paris el la provénce.
+The series of the "Gotha des souverains," published in Le Rire and L'Assiette au Beurre, placed him in the front rank of modern caricaturists.
+He published a series of albums: Nocturnes, Le Musée des souverains, and Paris el la provénce.

 In 1904, he created the Société des Peintres Humoristes.
 Léandre produced admirable work in lithography, and designed many memorable posters, such as the "Yvette Guilbert."
 "Les nouveaux maries," "Joseph Prudhomme," "Les Lutteurs," and "La Femme au chien."